 That is, until he tried listened to an audiobook.
 Now he’s listened to three books in the space of a month, and if he finds a part “boring” he just puts the narration on 1.5 speed until the next chapter begins!
 I’m thrilled.

 Will this last?
 Who knows.
 But I believe it’s a good thing for however long it continues.
 Studies show that reading fiction helps to develop empathy and increases your attention span.
 Teen Read Week, an organization which advocates teen reading, calls audiobooks “a great option for teens with a time crunch, because they’re the perfect way to listen on the go.”

 Journalist Kristen Luby goes on to state, “Reluctant teen readers often find that audiobooks make for a more engaging and entertaining experience – sound effects, music, and multiple narrators bring stories to life!”

 I myself am an avid audiobook reader when I drive, and not just on long commutes, either — I listen to books while I drive around doing errands, picking up my children from activities, going to the store, and I find it calms me down in erratic city traffic.
 I couldn’t do without it.
 I’ve listened to a lot of Dickens, to Donna Tartt, to Daphne duMaurier, to Jeffrey Eugenides.
-Sometimes, in a pinch, I listen to my Book Club selection on 1.5x speed if I’ve gotten behind and our meeting is coming up (don’t tell).
+Sometimes, in a pinch, I listen to my Book Club selection on 1.5x speed if I’ve gotten behind and our meeting is coming up (please don’t tell).

-The only thing I wonder is: can I truthfully say I’ve read the book if I’ve actually listened to it?
+The only thing I wonder is: can I truthfully say I’ve read the book if I’ve listened to it?